agatagruza/SmogDetection/README.md

 - Avoid large copyright watermark picture
 - Acceptable image format jpg, jpeg, png, jfif, webp</br></br>
 If in doubt about synthetic picture we were using https://people.ee.ethz.ch/~csakarid/SFSU_synthetic/ </br>
-If in need of detect and remove duplicates (regardless of format and resolution) we were using https://dupeguru.voltaicideas.net/ It's a nice and simple an Open Source tool that will work cross different platforms (Linux, OS X, Windows.
+If in need of detect and remove duplicates (regardless of format and resolution) we were using https://dupeguru.voltaicideas.net/ It's a nice and simple an Open Source tool that will work cross different platforms (Linux, OS X, Windows.</br></br>

+<ins>Contributors:</ins></br>
+-----------LIST OF CONTRIBIUTORS GOES HERE-----------

 __UPDATES:__